pfsense/docs/source/highavailability/dhcp-failover-troubleshooting.rst

    and secondary nodes match.
 #.
 Stop and restart the DHCP daemon from **Status > Services** on both
    nodes and check the status after a few moments
 #.
-Both nodes must be running the same version of pfSense.
-Update both
+Both nodes must be running the same version of pfSense® software.
-   nodes to the newest available release if they do not match.
+   Update both nodes to the newest available release if they do not match.
 Older versions may have problems with various aspects of DHCP failover that have already been corrected.
 #.
 If all else fails, stop the DHCP daemon on both nodes, remove the
    DHCP lease database from ``/var/dhcpd/var/db/dhcpd.leases*``, then start the daemons again.